Isn’t that what it’s all about? Relationships, quality of life, sustainable lifestyles and cultural environment – in a word, community.

 The idea for Library Community Network (LCN) was born in 2010 while thinking about sustainability and the Transition Network which was (and is) active in several countries, the US included.

 To prepare for any kind of change, communities will need an evolving information resource and an engaged population.
-Preparing communities for an unknown future of environmental change, advancing at an unknown rate puts communities in a precarious position.
+Preparing communities for an unknown future of environmental change, advancing at an unknown rate, can place communities in a precarious position.
 How to motivate and keep a community engaged to meet these as yet unrealized events is a challenge: begin too late, and miss the boat, begin too early and risk participant burn-out.

-For comments or additional information, please write:
+For comments and additional information, please write: